 A good soundtrack is made up of a variety of sources.
-These often include, but aren’t limited to: music, sound effects, natural ambient sound recorded in a environment, voice-over narration (VO), and "sync" sound (audio recording of talent that's seen on screen).
-Music and sound effects typically come from high quality recordings created by professional content providers.
-It’s the audio that we record ourselves that tends to mess up the mix with problems ranging from background bleed due to lawn mowers, sirens and periodically passing express trains, to thin, tinny, hissy, hummy, or echo-y audio plagued by reflections and reverberations that drown out the speaker’s voice and distract the viewer.
+These often include but aren’t limited to: music, sound effects, natural ambient sound recorded in an environment, voice-over narration (VO) and automated dialogue replacement.
+Music and sound effects typically come from high-quality recordings created by professional content providers.
+It’s the audio that we record ourselves that tends to mess up the mix with problems ranging from background bleed due to lawnmowers, sirens and periodically passing express trains, to thin, tinny, hissy, hummy or echo-y audio plagued by reflections and reverberations that drown out the speaker’s voice and distract the viewer.
 It’s this self-acquired audio that we will focus on here.

-When it comes to recording audio. a lot of producers prefer to work in professional recording studios, but you don’t have to rent a space or break the bank to record sound that sounds superb.
-With a small amount of effort and a little creativity you can create an area of your own for recording audio for video.
+When it comes to recording audio, a lot of producers prefer to work in professional recording studios, but you don’t have to rent a space or break the bank to record sound that sounds superb.
+With a small amount of effort and a little creativity, you can create a recording environment of your own for recording audio for video.
 The best way to do this is to pre-proof a place in your own space and record as much audio as possible within the confines of your audio optimized area.
 It’s important to note that not all spaces are equally effective for recording awesome audio.
-There are a few things you need to keep in mind as you seek to set up a sweet audio suite.
+There are a few things you need to keep in mind as you seek to set up a sweet recording environment.

-In my space, I hung several of the 2x4-foot panels in a pattern on the wall behind the camera, suspended some of my 2x8-foot panels from the ceiling beams using eye hooks and some chain, and positioned my large 4x8-foot panels on the sides of the set just out of the frame.
-My large panels are connected with door hinges so they can be angled to stand without additional support.
-When it’s time to move them or stow them away, you can just pop the pins, or you can just leave them up and use them as glorified, sound absorbing cubicle walls.
+In the space, we hung several of the 2×4-foot panels in a pattern on the wall behind the camera, suspended some of my 2×8-foot panels from the ceiling beams using eye hooks and some chain, and positioned my large 4×8-foot panels on the sides of the set just out of the frame.
+The large panels are connected with door hinges so they can be angled to stand without additional support.
+When it’s time to move them or stow them away, you can just pop the pins, or you can just leave them up and use them as glorified, sound-absorbing cubicle walls.
 Your choice.

-For the sake of your talent, it’s a good idea to loop a long headphone feed out of the recorder so they can hear themselves and listen to playback.
-For the purpose of direction, its also useful to have a talkback system.
+For the sake of your talent, it’s a good idea to loop a long headphone feed out of the recorder so they can hear themselves and listen to the playback.
+For the purpose of direction, it’s also useful to have a talkback system.
 This may be looped into their headphones, or to a small speaker in the VO booth.
-In a pinch you can even use an open cell phone connection for monitoring and talkback.
-Here again, whatever works, works!
+In a pinch, you can even use an open cell phone connection for monitoring and talkback.
+Here again, whatever works, works.

-The secret to recording clean, clear audio is to take as much control as possible over the sound quality of the environment in which you record.
+The secret to recording clean, clear audio is to take as much control as possible over the sound quality of your recording environment.
 Isolate, eliminate and separate.
 Isolate your mic so it hears only the voice of your talent, eliminate outside noises and echoes, and separate your recording gear from your vocal booth.
 Whether you use your clothes closet or build a permanent sound design studio for voice recording, you will find that you’ll get far greater results when you isolate, eliminate and separate.

 Chuck Peters is a 3-time Emmy award-winning writer and producer.
 He is currently VP of Production at KIDMO/Rivet Productions.